antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

-People are usually overwhelmed by this but it's like riding a bike.
+People are usually overwhelmed by this, but it's like riding a bike.
 Once you get past the initial learning curve it becomes second nature.

 ### A word on "refactoring"